cronica-it/cronica-it.github.io/README.md

 # README

-Site-ul de web al proiectului [Cronica IT&C](https://cronica-it.github.io).
+The web site of the [Cronica IT&C](https://cronica-it.github.io) project.